 7. Don’t rely on a single tool to get your data and make a decision.
-As an example, don’t use Google’s AdWords Keyword Tool as the single source for keyword search volume data; it is always better to compare the data sets offered by at least two different sources.
+As an example, don’t use Google’s AdWords Keyword Planner as the single source for keyword search volume data; it is always better to compare the data sets offered by at least two different sources.

 8. Choose keywords you can easily rank for.
 Stay away from highly competitive keywords that are targeted by the big companies, or prepare to spend a lot of time and money with your SEO without having any guarantee that you will win the fight.
 Fortunately, the big guys don’t care for keywords that have hundreds of searches per month, while a small business owner can make a decent living by getting good rankings for a dozen of carefully chosen, low competition keywords.

 9. A decent online rank checker that will track the rankings for your keywords in Google, Bing and Yahoo can be found here: Rank Checker.
 A better free / paid desktop-based alternative is Link Assistant’s Rank Tracker.

 10. Don’t check your keyword rankings more than once or twice a week; the daily rankings changes are irrelevant for long term success, not to mention that observing the ranking fluctuations on a daily basis can cause a great deal of stress.